mdeangelo272/ansible-demo/README.md

         The user name used to login into Cassandra [Default: (null)]

-- password
-        The password for the Cassandra user
-        [Default: (null)]

 - state
         The state of the Cassandra user
         (Choices: present, absent)[Default: present]

-= user
+= name
-        The name of the Cassandra user
+        The name of the Cassandra Keyspace
-        (Aliases: name)

 NOTES: